-Dietitians adjusting oral antihyperglycemic agents must hold a Certified Diabetes Educator (CDE) certification before engaging in this process.
+Dietitians adjusting other diabetes (schedule I) drugs, must hold a CDE-and become an authorized prescriber before engaging in this process.

-Dietitians engaging in insulin and oral antihyperglycemic agent adjustment, must practice in accordance with the current Diabetes Canada Clinical Practice Guidelines.
+Dietitians must adhere to the policies, guidelines, and certifications for insulin dose adjustment and the adjustment of other diabetes medications as established by their employer.
+Dietitians engaging in insulin and other diabetes drug dose adjustment, must practice in accordance with the current Diabetes Canada Clinical Practice Guidelines.